Sophie Turner And Joe Jonas Share Kiss At U.S. Open

 The two have even started a family — though not in the traditional sense.
 In 2017, they adopted a blue-eyed Siberian Husky named Porky Basquiat.
 Quite a strange name for your first child, even if it is a furbaby.
 This is the second dog Sophie has adopted, the first being Zunni, the dog that played her direwolf Lady on Game of Thrones.

-Turner has remained pragmatic about her relationship, even talking mentioning that her work is her primary focus.
+Turner has remained pragmatic about her relationship, even mentioning that her work is her primary focus.

 “There’s this weird misconception that being married is the greatest thing that’ll ever happen to you,” she said in an interview.
 “But I’ve always found that my career is something I work for, and when I achieve something, there’s a sense that this is the greatest thing I’ll do in my life.”